lucasabritta/user-service-skill-demo/README.md

 ### Development

 `npm run dev`
-Starts the server and launches the local MongoDB defined in `infrastructure/database`.
+Builds and starts both the application and MongoDB services using docker-compose.
+The root `docker-compose.yml` orchestrates both services, including the database configuration from `infrastructure/database/docker-compose.yml`.

-### Production
+### Docker Commands

-`npm run docker:build`
+`npm run docker:up`
-Builds the Docker image using the project Dockerfile.
+Starts the application and database services in detached mode.

-`npm run docker:run`
+`npm run docker:down`
-Starts a Docker container from the built image and exposes the service.
+Stops and removes all containers and volumes.

 ### Tests